-5.3.4 Step 4: Spectrum Extraction
+6.3.4 Step 4: Spectrum Extraction

 In this step of the workflow, the Spectrum Extraction actor will execute the UVES pipeline recipe uves_obs_scired in order to extract and merge the science spectrum from the science observation.
-Please refer to the UVES pipeline user manual (Larsen et al. 2010: Sections 9, 10 & 11) for the details of this recipe and the extraction algorithms employed.
+Please refer to the UVES pipeline user manual (Larsen et al. 2012: Sections 9, 10 & 11) for the details of this recipe and the extraction algorithms employed.
 As described in the previous section, the flux-calibration of the science spectrum will be carried out if an appropriate instrument response curve (master or otherwise) has been used as an input to this actor.

-After the spectrum extraction, the actor will display an interactive window to allow the user to inspect the extracted spectrum and assess the extraction quality (see Figure 4).
+After the spectrum extraction, the actor will display an interactive window to allow the user to inspect the extracted spectrum and assess the extraction quality (see Figure 4.0.4).

-5.3.5 Step 5: Output Organisation
+6.3.5 Step 5: Output Organisation

-After having processed the input data for a data set, the workflow highlights and executes the Product Renamer actor, which, by default, will copy the most important final products of the UVES pipeline recipe uves_obs_scired to the directory specified by END_PRODUCTS_DIR and rename them with names derived from the values of certain FITS header keywords.
-Specifically, final products are renamed by default with names of the form <HIERARCH.ESO.OBS.NAME><HIERARCH.ESO.PRO.CATG>.fits, where <HIERARCH.ESO.OBS.NAME> and <HIERARCH.ESO.PRO.CATG> represent the values of the corresponding FITS header keywords.
-These names are fully configurable by double-clicking on the Product Renamer actor and editing the string as appropriate.
+After having processed the input data for a DataSet, the Data Filter actor allows the user to inspect the results and select which files to save.
+By default this actor is set to skip and all products will be saved.
+Next the workflow highlights and executes the Product Renamer actor, which, by default, will copy the defined final products of the UVES pipeline recipe uves_obs_scired to the directory specified by END_PRODUCTS_DIR and rename them with names derived from the values of certain FITS header keywords.
+Specifically, final products are renamed by default with names of the form:

+'''

+HIERARCH.ESO.OBS.NAME_HIERARCH.ESO.PRO.CATG.fits

+'''

+where <HIERARCH.ESO.OBS.NAME> and <HIERARCH.ESO.PRO.CATG> represent the values of the corresponding FITS header keywords.
+These names are fully configurable by right-clicking on the Product Renamer actor and selecting Configure Actor, and then editing the Rename_keywords parameter as appropriate.